 But it didn’t work out that way.
 “Les Québécois” make up their own minds, and they weren’t about to cheer for the media darling just because the television networks and corporate sponsors expected them to.
 Duran also made a shrewd move to win over the locals.
 Fresh off the plane, Duran told reporters he loved the French-Canadian people and was thrilled to be in Quebec.
 While training in Montreal he wore a t-shirt emblazoned with “Bonjour Montreal!”
 To further ensure the locals stayed in the challenger’s corner, Duran’s entourage carried aloft not only the Panamanian flag during the long walk to the ring, but also a huge blue and white Fleurdelisé.
 Unexpectedly, and for the first time in his career, Leonard was competing in front of a hostile crowd.

 And it was, by far, the biggest crowd of Leonard’s career, not to mention Duran’s.
-Montreal’s massive Olympic Stadium accommodated over 46 000 fans that wet June night, one of the largest gatherings to attend a boxing match anywhere in the last several decades, testament to the widespread excitement inspired by the fight.
+Montreal’s massive Olympic Stadium accommodated a mob numbering almost fifty thousand that wet June night, one of the largest gatherings to attend a boxing match anywhere in the last several decades, testament to the widespread excitement the match-up inspired.

-And yet the fight was deadly close, with both men offering astonishing performances and winning their share of rounds.
-The battle demanded the very best of two truly great champions and for both “The Brawl in Montreal” ranks with the finest efforts of their illustrious careers.
+The unanimous decision went to Duran and there were no serious arguments to dispute it, and yet the fight was deadly close, as both pugilists had given astonishing performances, both winning their share of rounds.
+The battle demanded the very best of two truly great champions and for Roberto Duran and Sugar Ray Leonard “The Brawl in Montreal” ranks with the finest efforts of their illustrious careers.
 Among all the “superfights” of recent decades, Duran vs Leonard stands out for the skill on display and the sheer intensity of the combat.

 Duran vs Leonard I was not only a great event in and of itself; it ushered in a decade of “superfights” between new stars in the lower weight divisions.
 In years past, it was primarily the heavyweights, and especially Muhammad Ali, who commanded huge purses and major media attention.
 But in the 80s, Leonard, Duran, Thomas Hearns, Aaron Pryor, Marvin Hagler and Alexis Arguello all had their share of the spotlight and earned millions of dollars.
 And it was that first thrilling war between “Stone Hands” and “Fast Hands” that made it possible, that lured scores of new fans to the sport while proving big bucks could be made with the smaller men.